 ERCOT is providing a draft version of these comments for stakeholder review and input as they are related to the requirements that will be outlined in a Request for Qualification for third party administrators of an Energy Attribute Certificate program.
 Based on stakeholder feedback, ERCOT plans to file formal comments to NPRR1264.

+2.1 DEFINITIONS

+Energy Attribute Certificate (EAC)

+A tradable instrument that represents attributes associated with production from a generator that registers to participate in the Energy Attribute Certificate (EAC) program.

 14.2 Duties of ERCOT

 (1) As described in more detail in this Section, ERCOT shall: